Bijig0/msw-testing/pt-dashboard/pt-dashboard-docs/docs/excel-conversion/excel-conversion-functions.md

 The reason for having these clearly defined is for naming convention purposes and to explain reasoning behind the conversions

+# Service specific excel conversion function

+So sometimes you'll find a function like `convertExcelFileToRekapanArrays`.
+The way this works is we reach the `Worksheet Arrays` state. and from here.
+ALWAYS.
+We convert first from `Rekapan Object` then to `Rekapan Arrays` this ensures proper validation is done onto the arrays before they get displayed.
+(This is the internal workings).
+BTW It is unsafe to use `Worksheet Arrays` directly to display via AG-Grid but do so if you're feeling lazy.
+The proper way is to parse to `Rekapan Object` then `Rekapan Arrays` tho.

 # Naming Convention

 With the naming convention of conversions.
 We start off with `convertExcel...To...` So we `convertExcelWorksheetArraysToRekapanArrays`.
 We include the `Excel` in the beginning conversion state, but can omit it at the end for brevity.